utwente-fmt/dftcalc/README.md

 Download the most recent Storm version from [the Storm homepage](http://www.stormchecker.org/) and ensure that the 'storm' binary is in your PATH.

+**Modest Backend**
+Download the most recent Modest version from [the Modest homepage](http://www.modestchecker.net/) and ensure that running the 'mcsta' command invokes the mcsta tool (e.g., by creating a shell script 'mcsta' in the PATH that starts mcsta).

 **DFTRES Converter**
 For the 'exact' mode, download and build the most recent version of